Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: Introduction

-\emph{Related work.} Several works address the parameterized complexity of graph colouring problems.
-In~\cite{Marx}, the vertex-deletion variant of \textsc{$H$-List-Colouring} is studied.
-Graph modification problems for \textsc{Colouring} in specific graph classes and for operations $\vd$ and $\ed$ are considered, for example in~\cite{Cai} (bipartite graphs, split graphs) and~\cite{TH06} (comparability graphs).
-Graph colouring problems parameterized by structural parameters are considered in~\cite{JJ17}.
-Algorithmic problems relative to the operation of \emph{Seidel switching} have been considered.
-Given a (classic) graph $G$, the Seidel switching operation performed at a vertex exchanges all adjacencies and non-adjacencies of $v$.
+Algorithmic problems relative to the operation of \emph{Seidel switching}, similar to our switching, have been considered.
+Given a (simple) graph $G$, the Seidel switching operation performed at a vertex exchanges all adjacencies and non-adjacencies of $v$.
 This can be seen as performing a switching operation in a $2$-edge-coloured complete graph, where blue edges are the actual edges of $G$, and red edges are its non-edges.
 In~\cite{EHHR,Seidel}, the complexity of graph modification problems with respect to the Seidel switching operation and the property of being a member of certain graph classes has been studied.
 Our work on \SWITCH{$H$} problems can be seen as a variation of these problems, generalised to arbitrary $2$-edge-coloured graphs.

+A related switching problem is as follows: given a signed graph $G$ and a positive integer $k$, can it be switched so that there are at most $k$ negative edges?
+This is shown to be \NP-complete in~\cite{HBN10}.